Sweet Tasty Plum Fruit is Produced in Summer

 Santa Rosa should be pruned each year during the dormant time of winter.
-You should water your Santa Rosa tree at least once a week during the growing season especially as a young tree when roots are establishing.
+You should water your Santa Rosa tree at least once a week during the growing season especially as a young tree when roots are established.

 Easy to grow and care for and mostly free of pests and diseases, this home grown dwarf plum tree Santa rosa is an excellent choice for backyard enthusiasts and orchardists alike.
 Not getting any plums?
 Check out our blog about Why There Are No Plums on Your Tree.
 The most popular reason for no fruit is the Santa rosa plum disease – black rot!

 This is not a bare root tree, it ships rooted in a container with soil.

 Shop the Santa Rosa Plum Tree for sale.

 Fruit tree planting is a great way to utilize your yard and space to grow food for your family!
 Check out the Plum Growing Guide and Growing Fruit Trees in Containers for more information on planting, harvesting, and reaping the benefits of this amazing tree!